-I also argue for the creation of a new international category of legal personality for pre-embryos, embryos and fetuses up to 24 weeks, for a practice based on the principle of non-discrimination, for testing for a wide variety of conditions (including certain infections that currently aren’t checked yet) at birth as well as for treatment and more support from the get-go.
+I also argue for the creation of a new international category of legal personality for pre-embryos, embryos and fetuses up to 24 weeks, for a practice based on the principle of non-discrimination, for (eventually) genomic sequencing and testing for a wide variety of conditions (including certain infections that currently aren’t checked yet) at birth as well as for treatment and more support from the get-go.

-A second edition of this publication is in the works and will fill in obvious gaps present in the first edition.
+As I mentioned above, a second edition of this publication is in the works and will fill in obvious gaps present in the first edition.
 Anyone who purchased the first edition can get the e-book version of the second edition from me at no additional cost.
 The second edition will be much more balanced and more complete.

 It’s available as e-book from the major online retailers – such as Apple, Amazon and Barnes & Noble – and as paperback from Amazon (in the US, Germany, France, Britain, India and Japan).

 Any comments?
 Let me know (in the form below), please.
 Because this is not about me.
 This is about all of us.